-- 2. Open Space Segment Facilitate an open space dedication to HARD for expansion of Carlos Bee Park. - 3.
+- 1. Affordable Housing Segment Engage RCD, a nonprofit developer, to build much-needed affordable housing on the Bridge Court/Grove Way properties that minimizes displacement of existing residential tenants. - 2.
+Open Space Segment Facilitate an open space dedication to HARD for expansion of Carlos Bee Park. - 3.
 Market Rate Middle Segment Solicit private developer interest in a lower density market rate housing and trail expansion project consistent with the County Housing Element in order to address neighborhood traffic concerns and satisfy the Caltrans purchase price.

-Caltrans agreed to authorize the separate and independent subdivision and development of the three distinct segments described above and in September 15, 2020, the City Council memorialized that the proposed affordable housing development and open space dedication for Parcel Group 8 satisfies the City's park dedication and affordable housing obligations for any new housing proposed on the Market Rate Middle Segment.
+Caltrans agreed to authorize the separate and independent subdivision and development of the three distinct segments described above and, on September 15, 2020, the City Council memorialized that the proposed affordable housing development and open space dedication for Parcel Group 8 satisfies the City's park dedication and affordable housing obligations for any new housing proposed on the Market Rate Middle Segment.

 The Developer's mission is to create and preserve affordable housing for people with the fewest options, build community, and enrich lives.
-For almost 40 years, Developer has grown from a small Berkeley-based special needs housing developer to owning and operating 64 developments through the Bay Area that provide affordable homes to 5,353 people.
-The Developer also works closely in partnership with the John Steward Company, who provides experienced property management, a key to the success of affordable housing.
-The Developer builds energy-efficient and green buildings, outdoor areas, community rooms, community gardens, and services and property management offices that add greatly add to the quality of housing.
+For 40 years, the Developer has grown from a small Berkeley-based special needs housing developer to owning and operating 64 developments through the Bay Area that provide affordable homes to 5,353 people.
+The Developer also works closely in partnership with the John Stewart Company, who provides experienced property management, a key to the success of affordable housing.
+The Developer builds energy-efficient and green buildings, outdoor areas, community rooms, community gardens, and services and property management offices that add greatly to the quality of housing.
 These amenities include space for a variety of resident services programs, such as community building social activities, educational workshops, and individual case coordination to help residents gain skills and access services at no additional cost.

 The Developer submitted their entitlements application under Senate Bill 330/Senate Bill 35 and Density Bonus on March 30, 2022.
-Given that the project was deemed consistent with the objective standards for the Commercial/High Density Residential General Plan land use designation and related Commercial and Neighborhood Commercial/Residential zoning districts, the proposal was approved through the streamlined ministerial review with a Density Bonus and related concessions and waivers.
+The project was deemed consistent with the objective standards for the Commercial/High Density Residential General Plan land use designation and related Commercial and Neighborhood Commercial/Residential zoning districts and the project entitlements were approved through the streamlined ministerial review with a Density Bonus and related concessions and waivers.